kwaldenphd/python-structured-data/README.md

 - Load the JSON data into Python
 - Convert to a Python value

-Steps 84-86 in the lab procedure provide sample code and additional considerations for loading a JSON file in Python.
+LAB STEPS in the lab procedure provide sample code and additional considerations for loading a JSON file in Python.

 - In the JSON example in the lab, we loaded a single string of JSON, which means we use the `json.loads()` function.
 - When loading a JSON file (or file-like object), we would need to use the `json.load()` argument.